Raymi306/personal-site/content/tutorials/python/11_first_projects.md

 See [this link](https://docs.python.org/3/library/venv.html#how-venvs-work) for all the ways to activate a venv on different platforms.

 If you are on Linux and find that you do not have access to the venv module, you can install it with your system's package manager.
-An example using Aptitude is below:
+An example using apt is below:

 ```sh
 sudo apt install python3-venv